Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Schedule Analysis

-- The Hawkeyes beat the No. 1 South Carolina Gamecocks in a 77-73 win on March 31, which was their signature victory of the season.
+- On March 31, the Hawkeyes claimed their signature win of the season, a 77-73 victory over the South Carolina Gamecocks, who rank No. 1 in the AP's Top 25.

-- The Hawkeyes have tied for the third-most Quadrant 1 victories in the country (14).
+- The Hawkeyes have 14 wins versus Quadrant 1 opponents, tied for the third-most in Division 1.

 Iowa 2022-23 Best Wins